-To prepare for class, students study multimedia materials you upload.
+To prepare for class, students study multimedia materials you upload in Interactive Study Materials tools.
 Enrich parts of the material with questions to encourage self-testing and knowledge absorption, or inline discussions that promote collaborative learning and improved understanding.
+You can also use the Engagement Assistant feature (powered by AI) to help with generating context-based open questions and discussions.

 Students individually complete a quiz based on the pre-class materials based you assigned previously within Team Based Learning tool.
 They will not see the correct answers yet.